Direct and ordinal products realized by triangular norm operators with no zero divisors: Introduction

 In this note we continue the work of Chon, as well as Mezzomo, Bedregal, and Santiago, by studying direct products of bounded fuzzy lattices.
-The primary contribution of this study is to strengthen their result by showing that bounded fuzzy lattices are closed under a much more general construction of direct products; namely direct products that are defined using triangular norm operators without zero divisors.
-Immediate consequences of this result are then investigated within distributive and modular fuzzy lattices.
+The first contribution of this study is to extend their result by showing that bounded fuzzy lattices are closed under a much more general construction of direct products; namely direct products that are defined using a triangular norm operator with no zero divisors.\footnote{We however work with a generalized formulation of transitivity on the underling fuzzy poset.} Some immediate consequences of this result are then obtained within the setting of direct products realized by triangular norms with no nilpotent elements as well as strictly monotone and cancellative triangular norms.
+We then introduce an appropriate generalization of ordinal products of posets to the setting of fuzzy posets and similarly show that this generalization mimicks the closure conditions of posets in the classical setting provided the construction of the ordinal product is realized by a triangular norm operator with no zero divisors.
+The results obtained within this paper suggest that triangular norm operators with no zero divisors play an important role within the algebraic analysis of fuzzy posets and lattices.

-The contents of this article are organized in the following manner: Section 2 establishes the prerequisites of fuzzy partially ordered sets and bounded fuzzy lattices.
-In section 3, we exposit the basics of triangular norms, their $n$-ary extensions, and characterize the general triangular norm based direct product construction of bounded fuzzy lattices.
-In section 4, we prove the main result of the paper by showing that bounded fuzzy lattices are closed under direct products whenever the triangular norm realizing the product construction has no zero divisors.
-In section 5, consequences for distributive and modular fuzzy lattices are established.
+The contents of this article are organized in the following manner: Section 2 establishes some preliminaries of bounded fuzzy lattices.
+In section 3, we exposit the basics of triangular norm operators and characterize the general triangular norm based direct product construction on bounded fuzzy lattices.
+In section 4, we prove that fuzzy posets are closed under direct products whenever the triangular norm realizing the product construction has no zero divisors and then extend this result to the case of bounded fuzzy lattices.
+Some immediate consequences of this result are then established.
+In section 5, we introduce a triangular norm based construction of ordinal products and investigate the basic properties of this construction.